-- David Frost v Wake Smith & Tofields (A Firm) EWCA Civ 1960: acting for the Defendant firm of solicitors in the Court of Appeal in respect of obligations owed at a mediation.
+- David Frost v Wake Smith & Tofields (A Firm) EWCA Civ 1960: acting for the Claimant in the Court of Appeal in respect of obligations owed by solicitors at a mediation.

 - Webb v (1) JMQC (2) Dakers Green Brett EWHC 93 (Ch); (2010) NPC 12: successfully acting for defendant solicitors in summary judgment application before Vos J concerning their involvement in underlying insolvency/banking dispute.